tpimentelms/tpimentelms.github.io/_publications/2023-07-04-meister-etal-2023-efficacy.md

         Ethan G. Wilcox and
         Ryan Cotterell
     },
-    booktitle = {Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, title = {On the Efficacy of Sampling Adapters}, year = {2023},
+    booktitle = {Annual Meeting of the Association for Computational Linguistics (ACL)}, title = {On the Efficacy of Sampling Adapters}, year = {2023},
     doi = {10.18653/v1/2023.acl-long.80},